1. How long does it take to paint the outside of my 2 story home?

 13. What insurances do I have that I can trust your guys when they come into my home?

-My reputation is you insurance.
-My lead painter, Matt Winterroth has been with me since 2010, he and I have a very strong relationship and I intend on working with him for a very long, long time.
+My reputation is your insurance.
+My lead painter, Jason Wurst has been with me since 2011, he and I have a very strong relationship and I intend on working with him for a very long, long time.
 The other members of the teams are building good relationships.

 All of my guys take care of the clients home; they clean up their tools at the end of the day, they don’t leave junk everywhere or leave a mess for the homeowner.
 Over the years I’ve never once had any reports of theft from the home owners.